-The bachelor's degree in Health and Wellness requires a minimum of 120 semester hours and can be completed in four academic years.
+The bachelor's degree in Health and Wellness includes mostly online synchronous courses and an in-person practicum during your final year.
+The degree requires a minimum of 120 semester hours and can be completed in four academic years.
 The first year of study includes pre-professional coursework that is prerequisite to applying to the major.

 HW students take prerequisite courses and the HW survey course, during their first year.
 College of Nursing professional advisors provide support to HW students for scheduling classes and to foster academic success.